 The MDH Climate & Health Program presented a Health, Climate Change, Agriculture, & Food Security Training Webinar on Wednesday, September 20, 2017.
 As part of a six-part series focused on health and climate change issues in Minnesota, this webinar and training module cover Minnesota’s warming climate and climate impacts to food security, crop production, livestock, and culturally important foods.
 The training module can be referenced as a general education tool or as a "train the trainer" module for local public health professionals.

 NEW Missed the session?
-A copy of the webinar recording will be posted soon!
-In the meantime, download a copy of the 2017 Health, Climate Change, Agriculture, & Food Security Training Slides (PPT).
+View the webinar recording above or download a copy of the 2017 Health, Climate Change, Agriculture, & Food Security Training Slides (PPT).